‘Teen Mom’ Amber Portwood And Matt Baier Drop Vegas Wedding News On Instagram

 Portwood said the only alleged damages that were made to the home were done when the couple needed to fix the plumbing.
 Amber said there was a hole in the wall that needed to be made in order for electric to be fixed.

 The 26-year-old mother then accused the owner of the home of shady business practices.
 Amber and Matt claim that they paid $32,200 as a down payment on the home.
-They also say they have the docs to back the claim up.
+They also say they have the documents to back the claim up.

 “I feel that the down payment that we put on the house he may be trying to take, and he may be trying to resell this home.”